-Since many factors that influence stallion fertility trace back to gut health, good digestive function is a necessary step toward optimizing fertility.
+Since many factors that influence stallion fertility trace back to gi tract health, good digestive function is a necessary step toward optimizing fertility.
 Keep reading to learn how you can increase your chances of producing healthy foals by supporting fertility in breeding stallions.

 Factors That Influence Fertility in Stallions

-Several factors influence fertility in breeding stallions, including stress, body condition, nutrition, gut health and sperm quality.
+Several factors influence fertility in breeding stallions, including stress, body condition, nutrition, gi tract health and sperm quality.
 While you can’t alter genetic factors that impact fertility, management changes can address health factors that promote good-quality sperm.

 The physical demands of collection and covering mares can increase stress in breeding stallions.
 One study found that stallions had elevated levels of the stress hormone cortisol during the breeding season.
 (Aurich et al., 2015)

 Increased stress and high cortisol levels can increase the risk of gut disorders, contributing to weight loss and poor nutrient absorption.
 As a result, stressed breeding stallions with digestive problems can’t get the energy they need for optimal breeding performance.
 (Malmkvist et al., 2012)

 Reproduction increases energy demands for stallions during the breeding season, and research shows that body condition is one of the best predictors of reproductive success.
 (Manyovani et al., 2011)

 Breeding stallions should maintain a body condition score of 5-6 for optimal fertility.
 But stallions can quickly lose condition during the breeding season if their diets don’t meet their increased energy and protein requirements or if their digestive health is poor.